CONTENT

 Our guide: Invoice line report

 When there is a voucher on the sales invoice, the check for the used VAT rates can be done from accounting reports, such as the general ledger, or alternatively, the desired time range can be set on the VAT calculation to examine accounting entries under different tax rates.
-We will add the new 25.5% VAT rate to the accounting report search criteria when it is brought to all companies in Netvisor in July.
+The search criteria for accounting reports can be filtered from the report search field in the "VAT rate" section.

 If invoices have been created with the wrong price and have not yet been sent to customers, the invoices can be deleted.
 After deletion, the invoices move to the deleted material of the service basket.
-Deleted materials can be accessed from Sales > Billing > Contract billing > click the desired service basket > Invoice creation > Deleted material.
+Deleted materials can be accessed from Sales > Billing > Contractual invoicing > click the desired service basket > Invoice creation > Deleted material.
 Once the VAT change instructed above has been made, the deleted materials are recreated, and the correct price is updated for the product.

 If automatic sending is used for sales invoices, we recommend paying special attention to ensure that the applicable VAT % is checked and modified on the invoice before sending.
 Our guide: Automatic sending of sales invoices.